 The S1 and the S1 Sportback are the most compact S models from Audi.
-A package of complex technologies imbues them with special dynamics – without detracting from their everyday practicality.
+A package of complex technologies imbues them with special dynamics – with absolute everyday practicality.

 Audi S1 Combined fuel consumption in l/100 km: 7.1 – 7.0 (33.1 – 33.6 US mpg) Combined CO2 emissions in g/km: 166 – 162 (267.2 – 260.7 g/mi)

 Audi S1 Sportback Combined fuel consumption in l/100 km: 7.2 – 7.1 (32.7 – 33.1 US mpg) Combined CO2 emissions in g/km: 168 – 166 (270.4 – 267.2 g/mi) (Figures vary depending on engine/transmission/wheels/tires)